thosgood/this-weeks-finds/markdown/101-151/week144.md

                    (a(bc))d  =====================> a((bc)d)

-I haven't labelled the double arrows here, but they are all 2-morphisms built from the associator in obvious ways\... obvious if you know about 2-categories, at least.
+I haven't labelled the double arrows here, but they are all 2-morphisms built from the associator in obvious ways... obvious if you know about 2-categories, at least.
 The pentagon equation says that the two basic ways of going from ((ab)c)d to a(b(cd)) by rebracketing are equal to each other.
 But in fact, MacLane's "coherence theorem" says that